Madison-Davis/Courses-CS2620-DistributedSystems/Design3/Documentation.md

-│   ├── speed_trial{i}/     → log files for ith trial of reduced speed variation experiments │   ├── internal_trial{i}/  → log files for ith trial of reduced internal event probability experiments ├── main.py        → starts the program: creates 3 VM objects on different processes and starts them up └── config.py      → specifications like the port number, how many VMs we want, and log file
+│   ├── speed_trial{i}/     → log files for ith trial of reduced speed variation experiments │   ├── internal_trial{i}/  → log files for ith trial of reduced internal event probability experiments ├── main.py        → starts the program: creates 3 VM objects on different processes and starts them up ├── analyze.py     → does analysis on the vm_logs for us to get numerical results └── config.py      → specifications like the port number, how many VMs we want, and log file
 ```